grafana/alloy/docs/sources/reference/components/local/local.file.md

 The `content` field will have the `secret` type only if the `is_secret` argument was true.

-To access the contents later in the config, for example, the above "LABEL" file, use `local.file.LABEL.content` to access the contents of the file.
+You can use `local.file.LABEL.content` to access the contents of the file.

 ## Component health